brian-watkins/learn-do-share/adr/log.md

 different layers associated with a decomposed area of the code.
 We're able to organize the source code *vertically* instead of by layers (ie here's the front end source code, here's the api source code etc)

+### On speed in the tests

+We noticed that testing-library/user-event can be quite slow.
+For example, when typing a long string of text.
+We see that typing 400 characters in a textbox during a test takes about 2.2s.
+Now when we do something similar in an integration test, where playwright is actually controlling the browser, typing the same 400 characters takes 1.2s.
+So interesting to note that maybe Playwright is actually faster than whatever the user-event library is doing to dispatch events programatically in a way that simulates user behavior.

+It would be really cool if there were a pattern where we ran unit tests in the browser but had playwright control things.
+Right now if we think about unit tests, we're thinking about mounting something via javascript ourselves and then simulating dom events and using testing library to select things etc.

+During the integration tests, we are loading the app via a webserver and then controling it via Playwright.
+When we start a new test, we create a new browser window basically.

+Not sure if there's a way we could combine these approaches, where we basically load a page with some javascript on it for the test but then do the `perform` steps and the `observe` steps via playwright commands.
+Would also have to figure out how to handle things like stubbed http requests -- could we still setup MSW somehow?
+What we need is basically 'component-level testing' in playwright.

+Playwright does have experimental support for component testing.
+It does some crazy stuff where it actually parses the test files and tries to determine from the imports and calls to a `mount` function which things are actually components.
+It then somehow bundles that code only using vite and serves it in the browser then selects the right component at the right time.
+Pretty wild!

+They have to do that in order to be completely generic about everything I guess.
+But for us, maybe we just serve up the `TestContext` object or something like a `DisplayContext` object that exposes functions that can be called from each test to setup and mount a component.
+We could expose this DisplayContext object on the window and then just use Playwright to call functions on it at the beginning of a test, just like we would call functions directly on it during the setup phase.
+And then, all actions or observations occur via normal playwright commands.
+I don't think that would be too hard ...
+The only trick is that we can only pass JSON across the boundary as an argument to the DisplayContext functions I bet.
+So for stubbing requests (which we should be able to do with MSW etc) we couldn't really call the MSW functions directly, we'd need to pass over strings, and JSON objects etc to define the request and response.
+I think this actually is doable!
+And then we could reuse the nice DSL we've created so far around the Playwright API.

+Note that we should do this because we want our tests to be as fast as possible.
+And we have some limited evidence that actually controlling the browser during a test via Playwright is faster (potentially much faster) than using testing-library userEvent.

+### Improving Type Safety

+Before messing around with the tests more, I noticed that the new Subscription types were only working because we were using the `any` type for messages.
+But we should be able to use the Typescript compiler to give us better feedback as we are writing code so that in a particular subscription, for example, the handler functions expect the right type of message given the string we're using to indicate the message type -- AND that message type should be checked against the list of valid message types, assuming we're using a discriminated union to group our messages together.

+After a lot of experimentation it turns out that we can do this.
+There's little change to the code -- just adding the union type for the messages and specifying that in the type signature.
+We changed the `subscribe` function to use some more advanced Typescript features.
+We use an indexed type to refer to the type of the `type` field, which in a discriminated union turns out to be the union of all the message types (since we use string literal types for those).
+We also use the `Extract` type to allow us to narrow the union type of potential messages to the concrete type of message (in the discriminated union) that is specifyied by the passed in message type field.

+And it works!
+Now when we add a subscription, as long as we provide the overall type (specifying the model type and the general type of message) then when we provide the string indicating a particular message type, the handlers we specify will recognize that and give us the proper autocompletion etc in the editor.
+Pretty cool!